web3masons/oracle-bridge/README.md

 Contracts can then implement novel schemes for communicating between chains.
 In this example, we create a token bridge that issues "wrapped" tokens that can be redeemed back to the original asset with strong guaruntees.
 Let's dive deeper.

-Let's imagine we want to 'send' ETC to ETH mainnet - really we are just locking it up on ETC and issuing an IOU 'wrapped token' on ETH that can be trustlessly redeemed for ETC. A basic implementaiton of the system is as follows (the numbers provided are flexible and are for illustrative purposes only):
+Let's imagine we want to 'send' ETC to ETH mainnet - really we are just locking it up on ETC and issuing an IOU 'wrapped token' on ETH that can be trustlessly\* redeemed for ETC. A basic implementaiton of the system is as follows (the numbers provided are flexible and are for illustrative purposes only):

+\*the only trust assumption is that the majority of correctly oracles report true block headers, as opposed to a traditional bridge that has some kind of custody

 1. User deposits 1 ETC into the `ETC-OracleBridge` contract (on the Ethereum Classic chain)
 1. The user creates a Storage Proof proving the ETC has been deposited on this block